• Skip to primary navigation

 How do I make pot roast in a slow cooker?

 When making pot roast in a slow cooker, you will prepare the roast by patting it dry with a paper towel.
-Then, season the meat with salt and pepper.
-Sear in oil in a skillet.
+Then, season the meat, and sear in oil in a skillet.
 This is an optional step, but browning the beef gives it a richer flavor and seals in the beef’s juices.
 Place the beef (seared or unseared) directly in a crock pot.
 Add the desired vegetables and broth, and cook on low for 8 hours.

 Let the beef rest